ai/visibilityjs/README.md

 ### Other

-If you didn’t use Rails 3.1 or assets packaging manager you can use already minimized version of library at `lib/visibility.min.js`.
+If you don't use Rails 3.1 or assets packaging manager you can use an already minified version of the library, located in repository as `lib/visibility.min.js`.

 ## Contributing

-To run project tests and minimize source you must have Ruby and Bundler.
+To run project tests and minimize source you'll need to have Ruby and Bundler installed.
-For example, on Ubuntu:
+For example, in a Debian-based (e.g. Ubuntu) environment:

 ```
 sudo apt-get install ruby rubygems
 sudo gem install bundler
 ```

-Next you need install Jasmine, UglifyJS and other dependencies by Bundler.
+Then, you will need to install Jasmine, UglifyJS and other dependencies with Bundler.
-Run in project root:
+Run in root of the project repository:

 ```
 bundle install --path=.bundle